dgamboa/sherbal/part_two_comments_and_votes.md

 A malicious user could edit our html to change that value from 9 to an arbitrary `user_id`.
 This means that anyone could post a comment as any other user.
 To get around this we can use devise to make sure a user is logged in when hitting our controller action and then we can use our `current_user` variable to make sure only the currently logged in user is making comments that are tied to their own account.

-Looking at the the [Devise Docs](https://github.com/plataformatec/devise/) you will find that we can require a user to be logged in by adding this in our controller:
+Looking at the [Devise Docs](https://github.com/plataformatec/devise/) you will find that we can require a user to be logged in by adding this in our controller:

     before_filter :authenticate_user!